 Both the Cornell and Dartmouth hockey teams were played by Dartmouth's actual team.
 Cornell hockey coach Ned Harkness only allowed Cornell jerseys to be used in the film on the condition that Cornell win the game with Harvard.

-Old fashioned lights out of Boston's long past from places like Beacon Hill were added to scenes in Harvard Yard to make it look more like the producer's image of Harvard..
-Ryan O'Neal tripped over th he chain holding them in line ruining some takers.
+Old fashioned lights and lamp posts out of Boston's long past, from places like Beacon Hill, were added to scenes in Harvard Yard to make it look more like the producer's image of Harvard..
+Ryan O'Neal ruined several takes by tripping over the chains holding them in place.